md-nobin/100_Days_of_Python/README.md

 ***
 ## Day 8
-Today i learn about
+Today I learn about

 * Function with inputs
 * Arguments & Parameters

-Today i build a caesar cipher program.
+Today I build a caesar cipher program.
 It can encrypt a random message  best one user shift number, and it can decrypt the message by correct shift number.
 ***

 ## Day 9
-Today i learn about
+Today I learn about

 * python Dictionaries and list